jasonbra1n/lab/DEVELOPMENT_GUIDE.md

     <button class="tool-btn" data-tool="my-iframe-tool" data-tool-iframe="https://my-tool.example.com">My Iframe Tool</button>
     ```

+3.  **Implement Theme Syncing (Recommended)**: To ensure your tool's theme stays in sync with the main application, add a `message` event listener to your tool's JavaScript.
+This is detailed in the `styling_guide.md`.

 That's it!
 The `ToolLoader` will handle creating the iframe and loading your tool when the button is clicked.
-No other changes to the core application are needed.